 Refusal of Offer [24 CFR 983.251(e)(3)]

-The PHA is prohibited from taking any of the following actions against a family who has applied for, received, or refused an offer of PBV assistance:
+This section describes the actions the PHA is prohibited from taking against a family who has applied for, received, or refused an offer of PBV assistance.
+No policy decisions are required.